-If you’re unable to make payments under these new terms, your loan servicer may agree to an alternative monthly payment plan based on the money you have left over each month after paying other monthly expenses.
+If you’re unable to make payments under these new terms, your loan servicer may agree to an alternative monthly payment plan based on the money you have left each month after paying other monthly expenses.
 Depending on your situation, this new amount could be much lower than the original student loan rehabilitation agreement.

 Benefits of Student Loan Rehabilitation

-Please note, however, that student loan rehabilitation is only available one time.
+Again, please note: student loan rehabilitation is only available one time.
 This means that if you default on your new rehabilitation agreement, you won’t be able to repair it a second time.

-For more details on student loan rehabilitation, speak with student loan specialist by phone at 800-771-6358.
+For more details on student loan rehabilitation, speak with student loan specialist by phone at (800) 771-6358.